Dares murudensis: Characteristics

 The body surface of the males is dull and colored red to black-brown.
 Clearly developed spines on the thorax, as they are present in other representatives of the genus, are absent.
 In the rear area of the upper side of the meso- and metanotum there is only one pair of elevations each, which culminate less in a point than in a larger tubercle.
 Similar structures are found in the rear area of the metapleura above the rear coxae.
-In contrast to Dares philippinensis they are missing on the mesopleurs.
+In contrast to Dares philippinensis they are missing on the mesopleura.
 On the back of the head, the two pairs of the anterior and posterior coronals form a crown of four short spines, similar to those found in other species.

 Distribution area

 Dares murudensis is known from various localities in northern Borneo.
 The female on which the first description is based was found on Mount Murud, the highest mountain in Sarawak, at an altitude of 2134 to 2195 m.
 Only about 20 kilometers south is with Bario, a village community in the Kelabit Highlands is another origin.
 Here the species was detected at an altitude about 900 m.
 The third origin is the Crocker Range Mountains, which separate the east from the west coast of Sabah.
 The species was found there in 2006 near Keningau and later also near Tambunan.
 Based on the findings so far, there are indications that the animals living in higher altitudes remain smaller than those from lower ones.